ThreeFourSeven/sevenrandall/_posts/2020-05-12-intro-to-python-game-dev-p1.md

 > update()

-Will contain operations that need to performed every frame.
+Will contain operations that need to be performed every frame.
 Examples would be responding to user input, moving characters, and detecting collisions.

 > clear_input()

-Will clear all stored keyboard and mouse events
+Will clear all stored keyboard and mouse events.

 > clear()